 Faculty Members

-The seniority of each faculty member within any department or program area at a University shall determine the order in which he/she shall receive an offer made pursuant to the provisions of this Article, so that the least senior member shall first receive such an offer and the most senior such member shall last receive such an offer; provided, however, that such order shall govern only insofar as, pursuant to its initial application, those faculty members that will remain in such department or program area if an offer is accepted are, by training and/or experience, qualified to teach the remaining courses offered by such department or within such program area; and provided further that such order shall govern only insofar as its application is not in violation of the laws of the Commonwealth or the United States; and provided further that no tenured member of a department or program area shall receive any offer sooner than a non-tenured member of such department or program area solely by reason of the fact that such tenured member has less seniority than such non-tenured member.
+The seniority of each faculty member within any department or program area at a University shall determine the order in which he/she shall receive an offer made pursuant to the provisions of this Article, so that the least senior member shall first receive such an offer and the most senior such member shall last receive such an offer; provided, however, that such order shall govern only insofar as, pursuant to its initial application, those faculty members that will remain in such department or program area if an offer is accepted are, by training and/or experience , as determined by the President through the exercise of academic judgment as informed by the chief academic officer and respective dean(s), qualified to teach the remaining courses offered by such department or within such program area; and provided further that such order shall govern only insofar as its application is not in violation of the laws of the Commonwealth or the United States; and provided further that no tenured member of a department or program area shall receive any offer sooner than a non-tenured member of such department or program area solely by reason of the fact that such tenured member has less seniority than such non-tenured member and provided further that the order for receiving an offer may be disregarded if the member is essential to:

+a.
+The programmatic mission and purpose of the department, program area or the University;

+b.
+The programmatic integrity or operation of the department or program area; or

+c.
+The ability of the University to maintain its commitment to diversity in the curriculum and scholarship. .

 Librarians